Mr-Aphelion/Guide-To-Jesus/PRIVACY.md

 ## Overview

-Guide To Jesus is designed with your privacy in mind.
-We believe in transparency and want you to understand exactly how your data is used.
+Guide To Jesus is designed to be the most private Bible app.

 ## No Data Collected